Today's Articles

 Young Black and white Americans were protesting interstate travel segregation in the South.
 They specifically rode to test the 1960 United States Supreme Court decision in Boynton v.
 Virginia, reiterating the earlier ruling prohibiting racial segregation in interstate transportation.
 Riding on a Greyhound bus, these activists were met in Anniston by a mob whose members threw rocks and slashed the bus’s tires.
 The driver managed to drive the bus a few miles out of town.
 When he stopped to repair the tires, white supremacists firebombed the vehicle.
 For that group, the Freedom Ride had ended.

-The following morning law officials transported the riders back to the Tennessee state line, leaving them on the side of the highway.
+The following morning, law officials transported the riders back to the Tennessee state line, leaving them on the side of the highway.
 Instead of abandoning the campaign, Nash led the resilient activists 100 miles back to Nashville to regroup.
-On May 20, the Nashville riders were back in Birmingham, where there were no incidents.
-Then all Freedom Riders traveled to Montgomery, where a mob of men, women and children carrying baseball bats, tire irons, and bricks met them at the terminal.
+On May 20, the Nashville riders were back in Birmingham with no incidents.
+Then, all Freedom Riders traveled to Montgomery, where a mob of men, women, and children carrying baseball bats, tire irons, and bricks met them at the terminal.
 Leaving the bus, the angry White gang swarmed, beating the passengers.
-SNCC activists John Lewis and Jim Zwerg both sustained severe injuries.
+S.N.C.C. activists John Lewis and Jim Zwerg both sustained severe injuries.
 When White House observer John Seigenthaler attempted to protect two Freedom Riders, Susan Wilbur and Susan Hermann, an attacker knocked him unconscious.

 These and other Freedom Rides illuminated the courage of Black and white youth and highlighted the leadership of Diane Nash.
 The Freedom Rides also inspired rural southern blacks to embrace civil disobedience to regain their civil rights.
-That inspiration would be seen in subsequent campaigns such as Mississippi’s Freedom Summer in 1964 and the Selma Movement in 1965 as well as in dozens of much less heralded efforts to register to vote or to integrate the region’s public schools.
+That inspiration would be seen in subsequent campaigns such as Mississippi’s Freedom Summer in 1964 and the Selma Movement in 1965 and in dozens of much less heralded efforts to register to vote or integrate the region’s public schools.

 Reference: